exasol/postgresql-virtual-schema/README.md

 * [Changelog](doc/changes/changelog.md)
 * [Dependencies](dependencies.md)

-Find all the documentation in the [Virtual Schemas project][vs-doc].
+Find all the documentation in the [Virtual Schemas project](https://github.com/exasol/virtual-schemas).

 ## Information for Developers